 As a business leader in a global organization, how do you promote both diversity and inclusion?

 It’s about having respect for cultural differences.
 Different countries have different views as to how they see their boss, what information they share with colleagues, etc. I read many books on this and it helped me get some background.
 But, of course, each individual will have their own context.
 More and more, in a business like ours, individuals might be from one country but have grown up in another, or had a parent from a different country, so you really get quite a cultural blend.
 You need to have your eyes open to the individual needs of everyone on your team.
 Make an effort to appreciate the various cultures and backgrounds of your team members and be humble when you know you’re going to get it wrong sometimes as well.

 It’s also good to discuss what people’s personal objectives are.
 I know my team’s interests and hobbies, which helps me relate to them across cultural barriers.
 This creates an environment where you see people as people, rather than someone you have to deal with from another country at work.
 This helps our work discussions and builds strong relationships, which reflects in our team performance.

-Thank you Clare for a fantastic, refreshing interview!Posted about 1 year ago
+Thank you Clare for a fantastic, refreshing interview!Posted over 1 year ago